appaloosa-store/appicon/README.md

 ## Contact

+Forked from the Erik Sundin's project to use GraphicsMagick instead of ImageMagick.

-Found a bug or missing something?
-Let me know, or even better, file a pull request!
+For any suggestion to the main project, let him know, or even better, file a pull request!

 Erik Sundin